unicorn-bi/Unicorn-Hybrid-Black-Windows-APIs/dotnet-api/unicorn-dotnet-api.md

 ## Requirements
 - NET Framework <br/> .NET Framework 4.8
-- Visual Studio<br/> Microsoft Visual Studio 2022, Desktop development for the C++ programming language
+- Visual Studio<br/> Microsoft Visual Studio 2022

 ## Files on your computer
 By default, the Unicorn .NET API library is installed into the Documents folder.